davan690/ucdown/index.md

 brew cask install font-eb-garamond font-source-code-pro font-lato
 ```

 On Windows the usual pointing and clicking is required to install the fonts listed above.
-You can download a copy of the fonts in this repository at <https://github.com/benmarwick/huskydown/raw/master/inst/fonts.zip>, unzip and move them to your fonts directory.
+You can download a copy of the fonts in this repository at <https://github.com/benmarwick/ucdown/raw/master/inst/fonts.zip>, unzip and move them to your fonts directory.

 ### Starting to write your thesis

-To use **huskydown** from [RStudio](http://www.rstudio.com/products/rstudio/download/):
+To use **ucdown** from [RStudio](http://www.rstudio.com/products/rstudio/download/):

 1) Ensure that you have already installed LaTeX and the fonts described above, and are using the latest version of [RStudio](http://www.rstudio.com/products/rstudio/download/).
-You can use huskydown without RStudio.
+You can use ucdown without RStudio.
 For example, you can write the Rmd files in your favourite text editor (e.g. [Atom](https://atom.io/), [Notepad++](https://notepad-plus-plus.org/)).
 But RStudio is probably the easiest tool for writing both R code and text in your thesis.

-2) Install the **bookdown** and **huskydown** packages:
+2) Install the **bookdown** and **ucdown** packages:

 ```
 if (!require("devtools")) install.packages("devtools", repos = "http://cran.rstudio.org")
 devtools::install_github("rstudio/bookdown")
-devtools::install_github("benmarwick/huskydown")
+devtools::install_github("benmarwick/ucdown")
 ```

 3) Use the **New R Markdown** dialog to select **Thesis**, here are the steps, and a screenshot below: